“While preparing me for my hearing, Mr. Ozmint exhibited

 Most importantly, Jon brings his judgement and discernment to bear for his clients.
 In our society, involvement with any level or branch of government is either a crisis or a crisis waiting to happen.
 From life and death hostage negotiations, to front page, above-the-fold political disputes and disasters, to long term political and policy battles, Jon has successfully managed crises.
 And, Jon has done so from the same position as his clients: as a principal with ‘skin in the game,’ not simply as a lawyer or advisor.

 Ozmint is the former director of the South Carolina Department of Corrections, former Deputy Attorney General and Chief Prosecutor of the State Grand Jury, former General Counsel for the South Carolina Department of Labor, Licensing and Regulation, and a former Assistant Solicitor.
 He is a veteran and retired as Commander in the U.S. Navy Reserve.
 His final military billet was as Reserve Legislative Counsel, Deputy Chief of Naval Operations for Readiness and Logistics.
-He has served as chairman of the Staff Safety Committee for the American Correctional Association and of the Legal, Legislative and Policy Committee of the Association of State Correctional Administrators (ASCA).
-He led ASCA’s national fight for cell phone interdiction technology and was instrumental in representing the association in negotiations on and public and policy responses to the Prison Rape Elimination Act.
+He has served as chairman of the Staff Safety Committee for the American Correctional Association and of the Legal, Legislative and Policy Committee of the Correctional Leaders Association.
+He led CLA's national fight for cell phone interdiction technology and was instrumental in representing the association in negotiations on and public and policy responses to the Prison Rape Elimination Act.

 Jon has testified numerous times in the South Carolina State House, on Capitol Hill in Washington D.C., and in other states across the nation.
 He has served on various boards and commissions, including the South Carolina Sentencing Reform Commission, the South Carolina Sentencing Reform Oversight Commission and six years on the Oliver Gospel Mission Board of Directors.
+Jon was the first associate member to serve on the board of the CLA.
 Jon is licensed to practice in South Carolina and Alabama and in federal courts at every level.

 Jon and his wife, Luanne, have four children.
-The Ozmints attend Shandon Baptist Church, where Jon serves as a Sunday school teacher.
+They live in Greenville.
 Jon is an avid hunter, a little league coach and an occasional runner, having completed six marathons.

 Click address to email: firstname.lastname@example.org